Correspondence

 Concern was expressed that intense development in some sections of the municipality will intensify traffic and parking problems for residents. e.g. a proposed development on the corner of Alameda Street, Parkdale and Como Parade.
 There are reports of similar over- developments at Aspendale.

-RECOMMENDATION:- That Parkdale Mentone Village Committee form a sub-committee to examine the development applications to Kingston Council and make comment.
+Recommendation:- That Parkdale Mentone Village Committee form a sub-committee to examine the development applications to Kingston Council and make comment.

 The ARUP traffic report and summary are available for comment.